 As a Recruiting Employer, you can post jobs on our online job portal to get access to Graduates of our 12-week LifeWorks Training Course.
 You can also represent your company at our private Career Fair to recruit motivated and qualified candidates to fill open positions at your company.

 Your company can give back to the community by encouraging team members to volunteer.
 You’ll reap valuable rewards for your company as your Volunteers grow in leadership and interpersonal skills.
 Volunteers can serve at the LifeWorks Training in one-time roles as Instructors or Interview Coaches, or for the 12-week duration as Coaches.
 Some of our Volunteers are so fulfilled by seeing lives changed, they choose to return again and again.

 You need credentialed workers to fill open positions at your company.
 Through our network of partners, you can provide your own on-the-job training to qualified LifeWorks hires or hire them once they have been trained by one of our Educational Partners.
 You can also sponsor specialized training opportunities for qualified LifeWorks Graduates through our exclusive Educational Partnerships.

 Many of our Employers become Financial Partners by investing in the work of The Jobs Partnership.
-Together with our Partners we are building our workforce, giving hope to struggling families, and transforming our communities, now and for future generations.
+Together with our Partners we are investing in changed lives, giving hope to men and women from underserved communities, and altering the trajectory of future generations.

 Does your company have a foundation?
 If our work aligns with your company’s giving philosophy, we welcome your company’s tax-deductible gift.